oddstream/gosol/README.md

 ## Variants

-It currently knows how to play a few games, including:
+It currently knows how to play about 40 games, including:

 * American Toad (and the original The Toad)
 * Australian